code-chronicles-code/leetcode-curriculum/workspaces/javascript-leetcode-month/problems/2634-filter-elements-from-array/solution.md

 ### Using Other Built-Ins

-The [`.flatMap`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Iterator/flatMap) method is used to map each array element to a list of values, rather than a single value as im `.map`.
+The [`.flatMap`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Iterator/flatMap) method is used to map each array element to a list of values, rather than a single value as in `.map`.
 Although not explicitly designed as filtering behavior, it can be used to filter out array elements by returning an empty list!
 To handle arbitrary kinds of data in the input array, elements we keep are also wrapped in lists:

 [View submission on LeetCode](https://leetcode.com/problems/filter-elements-from-array/submissions/1381120126/)